ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * The values to be measured;
 * The statistic to be computed (e.g., sum, mean, etc.);
 * The set of aggregators and necessary cryptographic keying material to use; and
-* The PPM scheme to use.
+* The VDAF scheme to use.
 This is to some extent dictated by the previous choices.
 * The minimum "batch size" of reports which can be aggregated.
 * The rate at which measurements can be taken, i.e., the "minimum batch window".